Memory Management¶

 // a is now empty (nullptr); b owns the Motor

-(More on std::move in the next chapter.)
+(More on std::move on the next page.)

 std::shared_ptr: shared ownership¶